navythenerd/awesome-hammerspoon-framework/README.md

     local lib = {}

     lib = {
-      { "stdlib", {"random"} },
-      { "location", "location" },
+      { "std", {"system", "random", "location"} },
-      { "mylib", "myfirstlib" } -- Second param can also be a table see stdlib, then you can add many lib-files and bundle them to one namspaced lib
+      { "mylib", "myfirstlib" } -- Second param can also be a table see std, then you can add many lib-files and bundle them to one namspaced lib
     }

     return lib